nodejs/node-core-utils/docs/ncu-ci.md

 If no PR CI run is found, or Jenkins rejects the resume request, the command reports the failure and exits unsuccessfully.

+Before downloading failure logs or submitting a resume request, the command checks that Jenkins offers the **Resume build** action to your account.
+A failed or aborted result alone does not guarantee that this action is available.
+If it is missing, the command follows Jenkins' recorded resume ancestry to the nearest ancestor that offers the action, and reports which run it will resume.
+Each ancestor must have finished with `FAILURE` or `ABORTED` and match the PR, repository, and approved commit.
+It does not search unrelated older CI runs or skip past a mismatched ancestor.
+If no eligible ancestor is available, the command reports the build URL and a command to start a new CI run.
+Errors checking availability stop the command without attempting to resume.

 The CI-approved commit (`COMMIT_SHA_CHECK`) must match the PR's current HEAD.
 The command refuses to resume if they differ or the approved commit cannot be determined.

 Before resuming, the command streams failed-job console output and compares failure diagnostics with the PR's changed files.
+When recovering through resume ancestry, it checks the latest run and every ancestor visited.
 It refuses to resume if a failed test or a file referenced in a failure diagnostic is changed by the PR.
 Logs are scanned one at a time with bounded memory.
 HTTP compression is decoded as the response arrives.
 A match cancels the download and skips remaining logs.
 Unknown or unavailable failure details do not prevent resuming; the check uses the available diagnostics.
 Failure to retrieve the PR's changed-file list prevents